 Mr. Axel is a contributing editor to "Original Source," Sidley's False Claims Act blog, and regularly writes and speaks on topics relating to the defense of government enforcement matters including matters involving the False Claims Act, the FCPA, securities fraud, consumer protection, and healthcare fraud.

 Mr. Axel is active in pro bono and community activities.
 He is a Director of the Los Angeles County Bar Foundation, and recently served as a Deputy General Counsel to the Citizens' Commission on Jail Violence, appointed by the Los Angeles County Board of Supervisors to review use of force issues in the jails.
-Mr. Axel is a Co-chair of the Qui Tam and the Corporate Criminal Liability Subcommittees of the American Bar Association White Collar Crime Committee, and is a member of the United States District Court for the Central District of California’s Standing Committee on Discipline.
+Mr. Axel is a Co-chair of the Corporate Criminal Liability Subcommittee of the American Bar Association White Collar Crime Committee, and is a member of the United States District Court for the Central District of California’s Standing Committee on Discipline.